zhou-junyu/insql/README.md

 **Insql is a lightweight .NET ORM class library.
 The object mapping is based on Dapper, and the Sql configuration is inspired by Mybatis.**

-The pursuit: simplicity, elegance, performance and quality

-The purpose: Let you feel free, intuitive and comfortable. 🚀

 [Detailed documentation](https://rainrcn.github.io/insql/#/en/)

 ## Packages